omermadmon/prj_FIFA/README.md

 Running the program without an argument or giving a non-exsisting club name (such as 'Hapoel Haifa') will trow an exception.

-Results and loggings will be written to text files at the directories 'Results' and 'Log'.
+Results and loggings will be written to text files at the directories 'Results' and 'Logs'.

 ## Authors